doctorgu/vscode-do-find-replace/README.md

 ### # `filterlines.replaceList`

 Implements the "Filter Lines: Replace List" command with output of replaced.

-Takes no arguments.
+Input value is combined with comma(,) and colon(:) when read from user input, but line delimeter when read from file.

+For example `1:11,2:22` must be replaced to `1:11\n2:22` or `1:11\r\n2:22` when you enter file path in input box.

 ### # `filterlines.includeMatched`

 Implements the "Filter Lines: Include Line" command with output of only matched.
-Takes no arguments.

 ### # `filterlines.includeMatchedGroup`

 Implements the "Filter Lines: Include Line" command with output of only matched group(s).
-Takes no arguments.

 ### # `filterlines.includeLine`

 Implements the "Filter Lines: Include Line" command.
-Takes no arguments.

 You can find this extension both in the [Visual Studio Marketplace][].
 Happy filtering!